RKCP/Java-MOOC.fi-p1/README.md

 - Select a week

-- Select an exercises from that week
+- Select an exercise from that week

 - Select the 'src' folder